DenisProcyon/altrui-demo/README.md

 ```

 # Conclusion
-I believe that the project totally brings some valuable benefits for backtesting and strategies realization for TA/SM approaches.
-However, I found it hard to keep any of implemented strategies to be regularly profitable.
-In fact, I indeed made some in fact profitable ones but did not manage to adapt them for new market conditions as it happened in Autumn 2023.
+I believe that the project brings valuable benefits for backtesting and strategies realization for TA/SM approaches.
+However, it is still extremely important to find consistent approaches for different market conditions.
+As of May 2025 I do have consistent strategy working fine and profitably since we do understand general bullish macro context of the market.